 - As of April 2020, the global digital population is 4.66 billion.

-Also, an increasing number of executives are more concerned with missing opportunities to grow, than being forced into oblivion.
+An increasing number of executives are more concerned with missing opportunities to grow.
 It is not digital disruption that is impelling companies to change, it is digital “FOMO” (Fear Of Missing Out).